 Hydrology and Water Quality.
 Under the proposed project, biofiltration BMPs, compliance with applicable permits and standards, and project design features would ensure that impacts associated with hydrology and water quality would be less than significant.
-Under Alternative On-Campus Site 1, because the site is already developed with Parking Lot 2A, potentially significant impacts associated with hydrology and water quality would be reduced because existing stormwater conveyance and treatment systems are already in place.
-Therefore, impacts associated with hydrology and water quality would be reduced under this alternative site compared to the proposed project site.
+Under Like the proposed project, the site of Alternative On-Campus Site 1, because the site is already developed with a parking lot (Parking Lot 2A).
+Therefore, potentially significant impacts associated with hydrology and water quality would be reduced similar because existing stormwater conveyance and treatment systems are already in place.
+Therefore, similar impacts associated with hydrology and water quality would be reduced result under this alternative site as compared to the proposed project site.

 Land Use and Planning.
 Under the proposed project, there would be no significant impacts to the surrounding community due to land use and planning conflicts.
-Although the proposed project is generally consistent with the City of San Diego General Plan and College Area Community Plan, inconsistencies have been identified with the City's Steep Hillsides Guidelines.
+Although the proposed project is generally consistent with the City of San Diego General Plan and College Area Community Plan, although inconsistencies have been identified with the City's Steep Hillsides Guidelines.
 However, these inconsistencies would not result in significant impacts because SDSU, as a state entity, is not subject to local land use regulations.
 Under the Alternative On-Campus Site 1, while student residential development was planned on this site, this site would not be suitable for freshman student housing because it is spatially isolated from the main campus and student amenities by a steep grade moving west toward the center of campus.
 This alternative site's separation from existing freshman housing areas would not fulfill the goals and objectives of the Sophomore Success Program to construct integrated student housing communities and, as such, would lead to campus planning inconsistencies.
 As a result, land use and planning impacts would be greater under this alternative site as compared to the proposed project.

 Noise.
 The proposed project would result in increased noise levels associated with construction and operational activities, including increased vehicular and mechanical noise, resulting in potentially significant impacts.
 Mitigation is proposed that would reduce the identified impacts to below significant.
-Under this alternative, the nearest off-site noise-sensitive receptors (residences located to the west) would be located approximately 500 feet away, which is considerably farther than would be the case under the proposed project site.
-Therefore, construction and operational noise impacts would be less under this alternative site than the proposed project site.
+Under this alternative, the nearest off-site noise-sensitive receptors (residences located to the west) would be located approximately 500 feet away, which is similar toconsiderably farther than would be the case under the proposed project site.
+Therefore, construction and operational noise impacts would be lesssimilar under this alternative site asthan the proposed project site.